kurtekat/shaiya-episode-6/sdev-client/bin/README.md

 # Documentation

 The file is a 6.4 PT client that arrived in patch 182.
 The only ones that have touched it are the person who unpacked it (thanks, NatS0e) and yours truly.
-Since I can account for what's been done to the file, I'll make an effort to support it.

 ## Build Version